 1 Day Ahead

 Taking the bus is the cheapest way to travel from London to Rome.
 Buses traveling from London to Rome depart from London's Victoria Coach station and take nearly 32½ hours to arrive at Rome's Autostazione Tiburtina.
 Approximately 3 buses travel from London to Rome every day with the first bus departing London at 5:48 a.m.
 Bus companies that travel from London to Rome include National Express and Eurolines.

 Taking a flight is the fastest way to travel from London to Rome.
 Flights depart from one of London's 5 airports and arrive at either Rome's Ciampino or Fiumicino airport after 2½ hours of flight time.
 Even when travel time to and from London and Rome's airports is taken into consideration, taking a flight is significantly faster than traveling from London to Rome by bus.
 Airlines that travel directly from London to Rome include Ryanair, Vueling, EasyJet, Air France, Alitalia, British Airways, Monarch Airlines, and Iberia.

 Taking a flight is by far the most popular way to travel from London to Rome.
 Taking a flight is almost 30 hours faster than taking the bus.
 Approximately 25 direct flights travel from London to Rome every day, which can be cheaper than buying a bus ticket, especially when purchased ahead of time.
 Traveling from London to Rome by train is also possible by taking a Eurostar train to Paris and then taking a high-speed Trenitalia train from Paris to Rome; however, there is only one Paris to Rome train per day.
 Traveling from London to Rome by train is also significantly more expensive than taking a flight.

-Travel from London, United Kingdom to Rome, Italy is: Partially open.
+Travel between London, United Kingdom and Rome, Italy is: Partially open.